gwenf/google-palm2-meal-planner-demo/WORKSHOP.md

 ## Section 2: Integration with PaLM 2

+*Branch `workshop-step-2`*

-With our database ready, we'll integrate PaLM 2 to add a layer of AI functionality.
-This includes:
+With our database ready, we'll integrate PaLM 2 to add a layer of basic AI functionality with a single file, `test_google_ai.py`.

-- Selecting and Saving Recipes: Once a user selects a recipe, it's automatically saved to our database.
-- Recipe Insights: Dive deeper into each recipe to understand nutritional value, origin, and even historical context.
-- Measurement Conversion: Switch between metric and imperial systems with ease.

 ## Section 3: Advanced Feature3.